AndreaHerrmann/datasciencecoursera/README.md

 6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 This script produces two tidy data sets:
-Steps 1.-5.) produces data_4 which is an extract from the original file, with column names.
+* Item Steps 1.-5.) produces data_4 which is an extract from the original file, with column names.
-Step 6.) produces another file, "data_aggregated", which calculates the average of the data in file data_4, averaged for each pair of subject and activity.
+* Item Step 6.) produces another file, "data_aggregated", which calculates the average of the data in file data_4, averaged for each pair of subject and activity.